 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- nausea and vomiting, loss of appetite, weight loss;
+- severe or ongoing vomiting or diarrhea, loss of appetite, weight loss;

 - black or bloody stools, coughing up blood or vomit that looks like blood or coffee grounds;